 But what, exactly, is a social media strategy?
 In the most basic terms, it’s a formalized plan that establishes your online look, voice, and tactics.
 On the aesthetic side, it can serve as a template for how you style your graphics, photos, and videos.
 While on the practical side, it can employ strategies that drive your social growth and engagement.

-What can blogs do for a business like ours?
+What can blog articles do for a business like ours?

 Having a blog is a valuable asset for any small to mid-size business.
 Here are some ways a blog can help you.